Before considering any ideas, we ought, perhaps, to consider the question: why bother?

 10 Ideas to think about

 Here are 10 examples of approaches to consider, once you’ve decided what your aims and priorities are.
-They are not in order of priority, and neither are they mutually exclusive.

 1. Reactivate old customers